ChilliCream/greendonut-docs/docs/diagnostics.md

 }
 ```

-3. Last but not least we must subscribe to the _DiagnosticSource_.
+3. Last but not least we must subscribe to the _Green Donut_ _DiagnosticSource_.

 ```csharp
 // subscribe